 Arsenal says Wenger to sign new deal with club

-LONDON (AP) — Arsene Wenger will manage Arsenal for a 19th season after the club said Monday he will be signing a new contract.
+LONDON (AP) — Arsene Wenger is set to manage Arsenal into a 19th season after the club ended any uncertainty by announcing Monday that he will be signing a new deal.

 Gazidis described the 64-year-old Wenger as the “right person to see us forwards.”